vijaycoderisetechnologies/servvai-docs/pages/getting-started/settings/workflow.md

 Enable this option to trigger a workflow whenever a **new booking** is made for an event.

 **How It Works:**
-When a user books an event, servv ai sends booking details to your configured n8n webhook endpoint.
+When a user books an event, servv ai sends booking details to your configured n8n webhook URL using a `POST` request.

 ---